Planning Applications on Land East of Maghull

 Policy MN3 of the Local Plan relates to the largest single allocation, known as Land East of Maghull.
 The Government Inspector has endorsed this site as “a strategic mixed use allocation, accepting that this will provide a comprehensive high quality, well-designed sustainable urban extension containing integrated, distinctive, safe and secure residential neighbourhoods, a Business Park and improvements to local infrastructure”.
 His agreement to the Local Plan and this particular allocation took the site out of the designated Green Belt.

-Sefton Council has also adopted a Supplementary Planning Document for Maghull East.
-This provides further detailed guidance regarding the Council's expectations for the site, including the need for a comprehensive masterplan to be submitted in advance of or alongside any planning applications.
-Critically this masterplan must be agreed by Sefton Council before any planning applications can be approved.
+Sefton Council has also adopted a Supplementary Planning Document for Land East of Maghull.
+This provides further detailed guidance regarding the Council's expectations for the site, including the need for a comprehensive masterplan.
+This is still subject to discussion with both sets of applicants and critically this masterplan must be agreed by Sefton Council before any planning applications can be approved.

-Following all the legal requirements, a decision will eventually be made on both Planning applications by Planning Committee relating to any endorsement of a masterplan for the site.
+Following all the legal requirements, a decision will eventually be made on both Planning applications by Planning Committee including endorsement of a masterplan for the site.

 For applications of this scale, complexity, significance and public interest, it is difficult to predict the timeline or the outcome.
-However, this page will be updated on a regular basis.
+However, this page will be updated regularly.